Unstructured-IO/unstructured/docs/source/core/staging.rst

   # The resulting jsonl file is ready to be used with Prodigy.
   save_as_jsonl(prodigy_data, "prodigy.jsonl")

-For more information about the ``stage_for_prodigy`` brick, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/prodigy.py>`__.
+For more information about the ``stage_for_prodigy`` function, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/prodigy.py>`__.

 ``stage_for_transformers``